CLARIAH/burgerLinker/README.md

 tail -f nohup.out`.

 ---
+## Post-processing rules

+### 1. Adaptive Levenshtein
+-	max Lev Dist 3 for family names with 8+ characters
+-	max Lev Dist 2 for family names with 4-7 characters
+-	max Lev Dist 1 for family names with 2-3 characters

+### 2. Date filter
+1	A woman will give birth to children at an age between 14 and 50 years 2	A man will father children at an age between 14 and 100 years 3	Children are born in a legitimate state, i.e. parents are married at child birth (this requirement is not met in 2 to 5% of the cases)
+4	Persons will not become older than 110 years of age 5	Difference in age between partners will be maximally 66 years 6	Maximal age of marriage for a woman is 90 years
+7	Maximal age of marriage for a man is 100 years
+8	Maximal age in combination of maxima will be maximal 100 years

+---

 ## Possible direct extensions
 It would be possible to add more general matching functionalities that are not dependent on the Civil Registries schema.